 (POTS und BLITZ press photo © FOTOFALLY)

 So you have the chance to admire (and purchase) products ranging from dishwasher-proof plates to jewelry, decorative figures, and sculpture…from delicate espresso cups to giant vases.

-The organisers work with an expert jury when selecting exhibitors, thus ensuring items on display are high quality (which I can confirm based on a visit to the 2021 edition).
+The organisers work with an expert jury when selecting exhibitors, thus ensuring items on display are high quality (which I can confirm based on a visit to a previous edition).

 Since the designers and creators tend to manage their own stands, you might also get a first-hand report on the concepts and process behind each piece on display.

 The venue certainly seems to match the market’s combination of longstanding tradition and modern flair.
 The MuseumsQuartier (MQ) plays a leading role in Vienna’s contemporary art scene, but the event buildings themselves housed the court stables in centuries past.